VSP investigates Friday fatality - Farmville

 VSP investigates Friday fatality

-Virginia State Police (VSP) officers are investigating a Friday evening crash in Prince Edward County resulting in the death of the make driver of the vehicle.
+Virginia State Police (VSP) officers are investigating a Friday evening crash in Prince Edward County resulting in the death of the male driver of the vehicle.

 According to information from the VSP, the crash occurred at 10:11 Friday night in the 8100 block of Green Bay Road in Prince Edward County.
 The vehicle overturned.
-The male driver succumbed to his injuries at the scene, according to the information from the VSP.
+The male driver succumbed to his injuries at the scene.

 The crash remains under investigation.